tirtharajsinha/IOT-and-Robotics/README.md

 - Now you need a IDE.
 I prefer **_thonny_** for this as it has REPL terminal For Installation guide follow this [blog form Adafruit](https://learn.adafruit.com/circuitpython-libraries-on-micropython-using-the-raspberry-pi-pico/thonny-setup).
 - For just minor editing you can use **_VS Code_**.

-### Firmware Installation

-In this case every board have diffrent method to install circuitpython. follow boards specific method in adafruit site.

-- Download the circuitpython _BOOTLOADER ZIP_ and .uf2 file [here.](https://circuitpython.org/downloads)

-- `[Recommended Method]` follow the Install, Repair, or Update UF2 Bootloader instruction in Adafruit site.

-- `[Other Method]` Connect board to computer via USB > Open thonny > tools > options > interpreter > select CircuitPython > install or update CircuitPython.

-- ESP32 S/C/H : For reference Follow this [Youtube Video](https://www.youtube.com/watch?v=RYkwgs5rXBM).

-- Raspberry Pi Pico with [CircuitPython](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython)

-#### Flash Resetting UF2

-If your Pico ever gets into a really weird state and doesn't even show up as a disk drive when installing CircuitPython, try installing this [flash_nuke.uf2](https://cdn-learn.adafruit.com/assets/assets/000/099/419/original/flash_nuke.uf2?1613329170) which will do a 'deep clean' on your Flash Memory.
-You will lose all the files on the board, but at least you'll be able to revive it!
-After nuking, re-install CircuitPython.

 ## ESP-IDF